Charlotte Mason Method

 1. Structured Mornings with Short Lessons and Unstructured Afternoons

-At all levels, My Father's World curriculum is designed to quickly and efficiently teach a wide range of information from all the core subjects.
+At all levels, our curriculum is designed to quickly and efficiently teach a wide range of information from all the core subjects.
 This leaves plenty of time for additional study in subjects such as foreign languages or piano.
 The afternoon is available for play, exploration, crafts, hand-work, nature walks, acts of service, and household chores.
 For example:

 God's Creation from A to Z (Kindergarten) takes only 60-90 minutes daily to cover all core subjects.
 By integrating subjects into thematic units, a variety of subjects are taught in a short amount of time.
 Children learn letter names/sounds, short vowel words, and how to read simple short stories.
 Hands-on science focuses on God's creation.
 Math, art, creative thinking, Bible, character development, music, children's literature, and nature exploration also are included.

-Learning God's Story (First Grade) takes only 1 and a half to 2 hours per day to cover all core subjects.
+Learning God's Story (First Grade) takes only 1 ½ to 2 hours per day to cover all core subjects.
 Using a phonics approach, children are taught to become independent readers by the end of the year.
-Also included are language arts, Bible culture projects, hands-on nature study, math, art, music, and reading aloud from classic children's books.
+Includes language arts, Bible-related history, hands-on projects, nature studies, math, art, music, and suggestions for read alouds.

 2. The Study of Other Countries and Cultures Early in the Educational Process